Efficient planet formation by pebble accretion in ALMA rings: Introduction

 The planet-disc interaction provides a plausible way of explaining the disc structure.
 In particular, the detection of localized kinematic deviations from Keplerian motion in $^{12}$CO maps in a few discs makes the planet explanation compelling \citep[e.g., HD~163296,][]{TeagueEtal2018,PinteEtal2020}.
 Yet, the confirmation of direct evidence of planets inside discs is challenging.
 One promising way is by the H line emission, which originates from an accretion front at the planetary surface.
 Dozens of discs have been targeted by direct imaging facilities, but PDS~70 remains the only system where accreting exoplanets were unambiguously identified \citep[e.g.,][]{KepplerEtal2018,HaffertEtal2019}.
 In addition, the MAPS Large program released tens of line-emission maps of five protoplanetary discs, allowing the assessment of the correlation between dust substructures and gas substructures \citep{LawEtal2021}.
 Yet, statistical tests on the correlation between dust continuum and gas substructures report no significant correlation \citep{JiangEtal2022}.
 Therefore, it is debatable whether planets, or more generally, pressure bumps, are the primary cause for rings in discs, which questions the frequently made link between giant planets and the rings and gaps.

-In addition, forming a planet at these great distances by core accretion requires time.
-Even the acclaimed pebble accretion for which the accretion rate is amplified by gas drag \citep[][]{OrmelKlahr2010,LambrechtsJohansen2012}, it takes the disc lifetime for a planetary core to grow at wide orbits (${>}10$~au) in \textit{smooth} disc \citep{Ormel2017}.
-On the other hand, from the observational aspect, an increasing number of rings are found in young class 0/I disc \citep[e.g.,][]{SheehanEisner2017,SheehanEisner2018,deValonEtal2020,Segura-CoxEtal2020,SheehanEtal2020}.
+In addition, forming a planet by core accretion at \hjch{these great distances}{the location of the disc substructures, which are often inferred at large distances (${>}20$~au) \citep[e.g.,][]{HuangEtal2018,LongEtal2019,CiezaEtal2019,CiezaEtal2021},} requires time.
+Even the acclaimed pebble accretion \citep[][]{OrmelKlahr2010,LambrechtsJohansen2012} for which the accretion rate is amplified by gas drag, it takes the disc lifetime for a planetary core to grow at wide orbits (${>}10$~au) in \textit{smooth} disc \citep{Ormel2017}. \hjch{On the other hand, from the observational aspect,}{Observationally, however,} an increasing number of rings are found in young class 0/I disc \citep[e.g.,][]{SheehanEisner2017,SheehanEisner2018,deValonEtal2020,Segura-CoxEtal2020,SheehanEtal2020}.
 The age of these discs are less than $0.5$ Myr, further exacerbating the timescale problem.

 Alternatively, giant planets on distant orbits could also form by gravitational instability (GI) in the disc \citep[e.g.,][]{Boss1997}.
-Yet, a study on the mass function of direct-imaged planets suggests GI might not be the primary source of giant planet formation \citep{WagnerEtal2019}.
+Yet, a study on the mass function of direct\hjadd{ly}-imaged planets suggests GI might not be the primary source of giant planet formation \citep{WagnerEtal2019}.
 Moreover, for the potential planets that are assumed to be associated with the ALMA rings and gaps, the inferred mass range covers a large parameter space and strongly depends on the unknown level of disc turbulence.
 In particular, some potential "planets" are inferred to be only several earth mass \citep{WangEtal2021}, while the planet formed by GI is usually a gas giant.
 Recently, \citet{DengEtal2021} argues that this problem can be solved if the disc is magnetized, and the planet could be formed via the magnetically controlled disc fragmentation.
 However, the model relies on the strong magnetic field which is largely unknown in the disc.
 These possible intermediate-mass planets are overall hard to explain by gravitational instability.